 Austria has a long historical connection with the Port of Trieste.
-This free port was founded by Emperor Karl VI in 1719, when Trieste replaced Venice in its leading role in trade with the Middle East and developed into the largest trading centre on the Adriatic Sea.
+It was founded by Emperor Karl VI in 1719, when Trieste replaced Venice in its leading role in trade with the Middle East and developed into the largest trading centre on the Adriatic Sea.

 Logistics hub characterised by environmental protection

 Ships from Trieste sail directly to China, Singapore or Malaysia with stops at ports in Albania, Slovenia, Croatia, Greece, Turkey or Egypt.

 Currently, Trieste is connected by more than 400 trains a month with the industrial areas in north-eastern Italy and the hinterland in Central Europe.
-Approximately 48 million tonnes of goods are transported annually, of which about 30 million tonnes are crude oil.
+Approximately 50 million tonnes of goods are transported annually, of which about 30 million tonnes are crude oil.

-Conveying semi-trailers by rail instead of road can thus save around 35,000 tonnes of CO2.
+Conveying semi-trailers by rail instead of road can thus save around 40,000 tonnes of CO2.

-RCG carried 223,309 TEU (Twenty Foot Equivalent Unit) in 2019 and currently operates on 13 routes to and from the Port of Trieste:
+RCG carried 223,309 TEU (Twenty Foot Equivalent Unit) in 2019 and currently operates on 10 routes to and from the Port of Trieste:

 - ISU Wels-Trieste